Some of our relatives

 The South Lincolnshire Appalachian Dance Show.
 Meets for practice on most Tuesday evenings at St Mary’s Church Hall, Pinchbeck.

-Very professionally produced fortnightly newsletter and webpage listing a huge number of online gigs.
+Very professionally produced fortnightly newsletter and webpage listing a huge number of online and live gigs.
 A labour of love for ex resident of Spalding and Slapdash dancer, Lucy Shields.

 The South Holland Centre